VEGarden: Jessi and Chris Grow Vegetables

 Hungarian Carrot Pepper

-“Great for Frying” was the description that came along with these pepper seeds.
-And that’s all we know so far!
-Check back for updates this summer.
+"Great for Frying" was the description that came along with these pepper seeds.
+Very prolific plants - not for eating raw.
+We're giving these another try this year.

 Jimmy Nardello's Sweet Italian Frying Pepper